Why is it important to pay attention to my eating now?

 - Get help with caregiving so you have time to eat well.

 - Plan ahead for meals.
 Prepare some meals in advance.
-Consider asking a friend to help, or try an online meal-planning tool like the Interactive Menu Planner, Healthy Eating Pyramid, or MyPyramid Menu Planner.
+Consider asking a friend to help, try an online meal-planning tool (e.g., Interactive Menu Planner, Healthy Eating Plate, MyPlate Weekly Meal Planner), or a food delivery service (check to see what services may be available in your area).

 - Avoid skipping meals.
+Try to eat breakfast.
 Pack a lunch if you’re going to be taking the patient to treatment during the day.

-- Read food labels so you know what you are eating, and try to avoid saturated fats (cheeses, some meats, whole milk, butter, etc.), transfats (snack foods, frozen dinners, cakes, cookies, margarine, fried foods), cholesterol, and added sugars
+- Read food labels so you know what you are eating, and try to avoid saturated fats (cheeses, some meats, whole milk, butter, etc.), trans-saturated fats (snack foods, frozen dinners, cakes, cookies, margarine, fried foods), cholesterol, and added sugars.

 - Limit your intake of alcohol.